PaperPrototype/Intro-Coding-and-Computers/08 - Memory/Lecture/english.md

 There exists many "allocators" that have different algorithms and methods of "book keeping", which means keeping track of where memory is available and where it isn't.

-We are going to use `malloc` which is a standard allocator that all Operatring System's have (Windows, MacOS, iOS, Android, and Linux are operating systems).
+We are going to use `malloc` which is a standard allocator that all Operating System's have (Windows, MacOS, iOS, Android, and Linux are operating systems).

-You can make your own allocator!
-But we're not gonna do that (at least not in this course).
+You can even make your own allocator!
+But we are NOT gonna do that.

 # Globals

-# where are the Global's + Functions? in our progrAM?
+# where are the Global's + Functions? in our program?

 STILL WRITING THIS LECTURE...